harshjoshi01/LTE-Cell-Scanner/README.md

 (It has gone too far away from the Evrytania/LTE-Cell-Scanner since the time I had less FOSS experience, so let's keep my ugly work here and not ruine the original.)

 ## Requirements
-first need to install some libraries before making build directory in LTE-Cell-Scanner
+first need to install some libraries before install LTE-Cell-Scanner in LTE-Cell-Scanner directory
 ```
 sudo apt install libitpp-dev
 sudo apt install libblas-dev